Dapbler/BGEE-XPSync/xpsync/readme-xpsync.txt

 so won't work in the original games.

 So far I've tried it on BGEE, and BG2EE.
-If it seems appropriate for ther IE EE games I'll look to add support as I play them.
+If it seems appropriate for ther IE EE games I'll look to add support if/when I play them.

 XPSync only handles dual class costing for stock classes.
-If characters have mod classes as their original dual class the XP for that is not used for counting XP.
+If characters have mod classes as their original class the XP for that is (probably) not used for counting XP.

 =======================================